-The Home Builders Association of Greater Austin is your voice and advocate at City Council.
-We worke tirelessly to ensure that the regulatory environment in the greater Austin area encourages growth and development and doesn’t restrict it.
+The Home Builders Association of Greater Austin is your voice and advocates at City Council.
+We work tirelessly to ensure that the regulatory environment in the greater Austin area encourages growth and development and doesn’t restrict it.
 Whether it’s working on an Ordinance, testifying at Council, or helping our members with a permit delay or issue—we are here to represent YOU!

 - Accessory Dwelling Units

 - Density Bonus Programs

 - Inspections and Review

 - Infill Tools